DillanScott/21-Blitz-Game/README.md

 ## In development

-I am currently developing an Agent to play the game on its own.
+I am developing an RL Agent to play the game on its own.